 I’m from a small town in Illinois, and many people from my hometown view political issues differently than I do.
 That doesn’t make them wrong or bad people.
 In fact, I know they are big-hearted, generous, loving people, and I’m lucky to have grown up with them.
 If I can get off my high horse for a moment and simply listen without trying to convince them of my views, I can create connections instead of division.

-One more suggestion…maybe it’s best to not bring up politics with Jamie right now.
-It might be better to just let that lie until the dust settles.
+One more suggestion…maybe it’s best to simply not bring up politics with Jamie right now.

 Move in.
 Be Jamie’s friend during this insane month.
 Bring over some chili.
 We need each other now more than ever.